imbeginerr/imbeginerr/README.md

 - 📫 How to reach me **nguyenduchaibr0@gmail.com**

 - ⚡ Fun fact **
-The firsh realm: When you look at a mountain, it's a mountain, when you look at the ocean, it's an ocean.
+The first realm: When you look at a mountain, it's a mountain, when you look at the ocean, it's an ocean.
 The second realm: When you look at the mountains but are not mountains, look at the sea but are not the sea.
-Final realm: When you look at the mountain it's still a mountain, when you look at the sea it's still the sea.
+Final realm: When you look at the mountain, it's still a mountain, and when you look at the sea, it's still the sea.
-If you achieve all realms, you can transcend kalpas and become an immortal.
+If you achieve all realms, you can transcend Kalpas and become immortal.
 ANATTA
 **